 The State of Wisconsin requires testing of all elementary students in grades 4K-4.
-Yet the limitations of state tests leave gaps in the data they provide.
-For this reason, Hemlock Creek and Westwood will supplement state-required tests with a variety of shorter assessments designed to efficiently give teachers insight into student progress.
-State required tests will include our Units of Study based literacy screener assessments, the FASTBridge teacher administered literacy screener given to 4K and 2nd grade students and the computerized Wisconsin Forward Exam which is given each spring.
-For 3rd and 4th grade students, the Forward Exam will include Math and English Language Arts, and 4th graders will be tested on those core subjects in addition to Science and Social Studies.
-District utilized assessments will include the FASTBridge computer adaptive screener in grades 2-4, Forefront math screener in Grades K-1, Fountas and Pinnell Running Records in grades K-4, and common writing assessments in grades K-4 (Running Records and common writing assessments are all administered by the teacher).
-District assessments are given periodically throughout the year in effort to provide teachers with accurate and timely feedback on student learning.
-Only results from state required tests are sent home.
+State required tests in 2024-25 will include Pearson's aimswebPlus literacy screener, FastBridge literacy diagnostic tests (for selected students), and the Wisconsin Forward Exam which is given each spring to 3rd and 4th grade students.
+For 3rd grade students, the Forward Exam will include Math and English Language Arts, and 4th graders will be tested on those core subjects in addition to Science and Social Studies.
+In an effort to develop a more robust data set to guide instruction, West De Pere elementary schools will use additional assessments including the FASTBridge computer adaptive screener in grades 2-4 and the Forefront math screener in grades K-1.
+District assessments are given three times each year, although building timelines may be slightly different.
+Only results from state required tests are routinely sent home.